 There may come a time when your do-it-yourself pest treatments do not work.
 You identify pests correctly, you research them, and apply the treatment you think works best.
 But you are not able to eliminate your pest problem.
 In fact, the pests come back again and again.
 Seems as if the problem has gotten worse.

 During times like this, it’s important that you consult with a pest expert.
 Do not be scared or too ashamed to seek professional help.
-DIY pest control works, but not all the time.
+Do it yourself pest control works, but not all the time.

 I can think of at least one situation where you’d want to call a professional right away.
 If you have a termite infestation, it would be a good idea to call in a pro to help you fumigate your property.